 Deduction of INR.10,000 under Section 80TTA is allowed to be claimed from interest earned from Savings Account.
-This interest income is first added under category “Income from other sources” and later on deduction from this income is allowed under Section 80TTA with constraint of INR.10,000 per annum.
+This interest income is first added under the category “Income from other sources”, and later on, deduction from this income is allowed under Section 80TTA with the constraint of INR.10,000 per annum.

 - Investment specified under Section 80CCG :